MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 This quickstart will show you how to implement support for Active Directory Rights Management Server (AD RMS) using MIP SDK.

 > [!NOTE]
-> The steps outlined in this quickstart applicable to only File API for C# or C++ and Protection API for C++ only.
+> The steps outlined in this quickstart applicable to only File SDK for C# or C++ and Protection SDK for C++ only.

 ## Prerequisites